IMAT1912/IMAT1912/lab_01/lab_01.md

 The problem here is that we always ask the user for four items and we don't really know how many items our users will want to add.
 If they want three or five items, they get a bad experience.

-A typical solution to a problem like this is to create an infinite loop and explicitly break out of the loop when the user tells us they are finished.
+A typical solution to a problem like this is to create an infinite loop to continually ask the user for input and add the item to our list.
+We then need to explicitly break out of the loop when the user tells us they are finished.
+Obviously, we need to clearly specify how the user can do this.

 First, we will create an infinite loop using a [while statement](https://docs.python.org/3/reference/compound_stmts.html#while).